Venustiano Carranza Mexico City, Mexico Travel Guide

 Tap water in Mexico City generally not safe for consumption by tourists.
 Always drink bottled, purified, or filtered water.
 For food hygiene, eat at reputable establishments with good turnover.

 Venustiano Carranza, a large borough, a higher general crime rate compared to more affluent, tourist-centric areas like Polanco or Roma/Condesa.
-Petty theft and purse snatching are common in crowded areas.
+Petty theft and purse snatching are frequently found in crowded areas.

 Markets (La Merced, Sonora), public transport (Metro), bus terminals (TAPO), and the airport.